sungilkim94/PE-Healthcare/README.md

 - Commit your changes to your branch<br> `git add <filenames>` or `git add -A` for all files
 - Push your local branch up to github <br> `git push`
 - Then submit your [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on github

+## Contributing to Latex Files
+To ensure users can work with the Latex files in the interface of their choice (overleaf, VSCode, etc.) the master .tex documents are kept in this repository.
+Please utlize editing on clones and submit pull requests to edit the master .tex documents.